Azure-Samples/streaming-at-scale/eventhubs-capture-synapse-delta/README.md

 once you have selected the subscription you want to use just execute the following command

-    ./create-solution.sh -d <solution_name> -p <synapse_sql_password>
+    ./create-solution.sh -d <solution_name> -p <synapse_sql_password> -w <wait_verfication>

-The `solution_name` value will be used to create a resource group that will contain all resources created by the script.
-It will also be used as a prefix for all resource create so, in order to help to avoid name duplicates that will break the script, you may want to generate a name using a unique prefix. **Please also use only lowercase letters and numbers only**, since the `solution_name` is also used to create a storage account, which has several constraints on characters usage:
+- The `solution_name` value is used to create a resource group that contains all resources created by the script.
+It is also be used as a prefix for all resource create so, in order to help to avoid name duplicates that will break the script, you may want to generate a name using a unique prefix. **Please also use only lowercase letters and numbers only**, since the `solution_name` is also used to create a storage account, which has several constraints on characters usage:

 [Storage Naming Conventions and Limits](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions#storage)

-The `sql-admin-login-password` value will be used to create the password for the synapse sql pool.
-The SQL Pools are not explicitely used anywhere in the project, but the SQL Admin Login Password is necessary when creating a Syanpse Workspace.
+- The `sql-admin-login-password` value is be used to create the password for the synapse sql pool.
+The SQL Pools are not explicitly used anywhere in the project, but the SQL Admin Login Password is necessary when creating a Synapse Workspace.

+- `wait_verification` is a boolean flag defaulted to `true` that places the CLI in a waiting state until the pipeline results have to downloaded and written to SDTOUT.

 To have an overview of all the supported arguments just run